amoktadir/Weighted-Influence-Non-linear-Gauge-System-WINGS/README.md

 -Review the flowchart to verify your inputs match your mental model of the system

-### 📚 Citation ###
+## 📚 Citation ##
 If you use this implementation in your research, please cite both the original paper and this software:

+# Original Paper:
-### Original Paper: Michnik, J. (2013).
+Michnik, J. (2013).
 Weighted Influence Non-linear Gauge System (WINGS)–An analysis method for the systems of interrelated components.
-European Journal of Operational Research, 228(3), 536-544..
+European Journal of Operational Research, 228(3), 536-544. https://doi.org/10.1016/j.ejor.2013.02.007
+# Software Implementation:
-### Software Implementation: Moktadir, M.A. et.al.
+Moktadir, M.A. et.al.
 (2025).
 WINGS-Streamlit: A Python implementation of the Weighted Influence Non-linear Gauge Systemd.
 GitHub repository: [https://github.com/amoktadir/wings-streamlit](https://github.com/amoktadir/Weighted-Influence-Non-linear-Gauge-System-WINGS)

-The mathematical approach of the WINGS method can be found in the paper: https://doi.org/10.1016/j.ejor.2013.02.007